 Our expert team will gladly be able to assist you with any questions, whether that be related to your home report, mortgage valuations or a homebuyers survey.

 The RICS home buyer reports are suitable for modern and conventional residential properties only.

 A Home Buyers Report is a standardised document.

 The service provides a 'traffic light' rating on the condition of the property, indentifies any elements which require repair or replacement, along with any legal issues which require further investigation.
 A valuation figure and insurance reinstatement costs are provided.

 Aim of Service:

 The surveyor inspects the inside and outside of the main building and all permanent outbuildings, but will not open up the fabric (which is typically frowned upon by vendors!).
-This means that they do not take up floorboards or coverings, move furniture, remove the contents of cupboards, open up secured panels or undo electrical fittings.
+This means that they do not take up any floorboards or coverings, move any furniture, remove the contents of cupboards, open up secured panels or undo electrical fittings.